bsielski/fantasy-names-generator-react-frontend/README.md

 ## Changelog (major changes)

+- Version 2.0.0:
+  - The application has been simplified to a fully static architecture, improving performance and reducing maintenance overhead.
+  - Completely rebuilt the development and production workflow to be Docker-based.
 - Version 1.4.0: Sorting with radio buttons instead of regular buttons.
 - Version 1.3.0: Custom namesets don't need internet connection to work.
 - Version 1.2.0: Fix lack of reseting sorting names after generating new names.
 Fix missing space in the footer.
 Smaller font in the footer.
 Link to the source code in the footer.